Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 9. Remove closet doors.

-If you plan to paint the closet doors and main door with a paint sprayer take them out before the painting begins.
+If you plan to paint the closet doors and main door with a paint sprayer,, remove them before you start painting.

 remove closet doors in preparation for painting with a paint sprayer

-Just remove the pins from the door hinges and slide the door off the hinge.
+Remove the pins from the door hinges and slide the door off the hinge.
+The pins should just slide right up out of the hinges.

 10. Apply a stain blocker over water stains.